Recovery is just a phone call away.

 Psychological Factors

-Psychological factors also play a significant role in the development of Xanax addiction.
-Individuals with preexisting mental health conditions such as anxiety, depression, or post-traumatic stress disorder (PTSD) are at higher risk.
+Psychological factors significantly influence the development of Xanax addiction.
+Individuals with preexisting mental health conditions such as anxiety, depression, or post-traumatic stress disorder (PTSD) face a higher risk of addiction.

 Social and Environmental Factors